ICanBoogie/ICanBoogie/README.md

-## Testing

-Run `make test-container` to create and log into the test container, then run `make test` to run the test suite.
-Alternatively, run `make test-coverage` to run the test suite with test coverage.
-Open `build/coverage/index.html` to see the breakdown of the code coverage.

 ## Code of Conduct

 This project adheres to a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project and its community, you are expected to uphold this code.